MaslowCNC/GroundControl/README.md

 Ground Control is built using the 2.7.x version of the python language.
 2.7 was chosen instead of 3.x because the support for compiling binaries for the 3.x version is not good enough yet.
-Maslow uses the Kivy framework for the UI (https://kivy.org/#home) and the pyserial module for USB communication ().
+Maslow uses the Kivy framework for the UI (https://kivy.org/#home) and the pyserial module for USB communication (https://pythonhosted.org/pyserial/).

+####Installing Python
 To setup your computer to run Ground Control from the source code, first install python version 2.7.x, available for free here: https://www.python.org/downloads/